Discover All Four Versions Of The 488 Pista Piloti Ferrari

 Other visual differences include a laurel that celebrates Ferrari’s WEC win and the “PRO” lettering to represent the class that the car raced.
 The S-duct is in matte black, while the rear spoiler and vents are all in naked carbon fiber finish.

 Inside, the Piloti Ferrari’s seats are clad in black, perforated Alcantara with the Italian flag crowning the backrest.
-The shower of Italian Tricolore scheme is also scene by the edge of the paddle shifters and on the floor mats.
+The shower of Italian Tricolore scheme is also seen on the edge of the paddle shifters and on the floor mats.
 The base of the steering wheel bears AF Corse’s no. 51 as well, while there are carbon sill and identification plates to maximize the 488 Pista Piloti Ferrari’s exclusivity.

 Aside from the color finish and racing number, only a few things can be changed with the 488 Pista Piloti Ferrari.
 First, the standard Grigio Corsa wheels can be changed to carbon fiber rims or matte black.
 Then, you can choose black four-point harnesses instead of black seatbelts.
 Lastly, a matte carbon fiber trunk lid can be added.